p0ryae/Discord.JS-meme/README.md

 ## 📕 Requirement

-You have to install a package called `got` which is a nice and fast API for generating memes etc! <br>
+You have to install a package called `got` which is a nice and fast API for generating memes and etc! <br>
 To install it, you just have to simply do:

 ```js